mike-thompson-day8/cljsbuild-none-test-seed/README.md

 At runtime, you have to stitch these files together.

-For your typical application, this is not difficult.
-You use the Google Closure runtime, `goog`, to `require` a single, known root namespace which, in turn, triggers a cascade of dependent namespaces to be required automatically.
-One call to `goog.require()` and you are done.
+For your typical application, this "stitching" is not difficult.
+You use the Google Closure runtime, `goog`, to `require` a single, known root namespace and `goog` automatically handles the rest, by triggering a cascade of further `requires` for any upstream namespaces (and then iteratively their upstream requires, etc).
+One call to `goog.require()` and you are nicely stitched.

-But in the case of unittests, where there's a flat namespace structure (many unknown roots, one for each cljs file in your tests directory), and it is all a bit more of a challenge.
-Till now.
+But in the case of unittests, where there's a flat namespace structure (many unknown roots, one for each cljs file in your tests directory), it is all a bit more of a challenge.
+Until now.